Network Function operator

 syncStatus: Succeeded

-For information on using this resource, see SriovNetworkNodeState.
+For information about using this resource, see SriovNetworkNodeState.

 NetworkAttachmentDefinition resource

-The NetworkAttachmentDefinition resource allows you to attach Distributed Cloud Edge Pods to one or more logical or physical networks on your Distributed Cloud Edge Node.
-It leverages the Multus-CNI framework and the SRIOV-CNI plug-in plug-in.
+The NetworkAttachmentDefinition resource lets you attach Distributed Cloud Edge Pods to one or more logical or physical networks on your Distributed Cloud Edge node.
+It leverages the Multus-CNI framework and the SRIOV-CNI plugin.

-To do so, use an annotation to reference the name of the appropriate SriovNetworkNodePolicy resource.
-You must do the following when creating this annotation:
+Use an annotation to reference the name of the appropriate SriovNetworkNodePolicy resource.
+When you create this annotation, do the following:

 • Use the key k8s.v1.cni.cncf.io/resourceName.